aidyp/adp/content/post/internet-explorer.md

 ### houston, we need a visual

 `traceroute` is a great tool to discover the *logical* nature of the path taken, but it doesn't give us much insight into the *physical* path.
 We want to know where in the world the packet has gone.
 Luckily, IP addresses are (sort of) tied to geography.
 When public IP addresses are registered, they're registered to a particular place.
-With a little code, we can tie together the location of an IP address and overlay it on google maps.
+With a little code, we can tie together the geographical location of an IP address and plot it on google maps.
 For example, `www.example.com` (which has an IP address of `93.184.216.34`) is located here,

 ![Alt](/pictures/example_com_map.png)

+{{< expandable label="Domain Name System" level="3" >}}
+Locations on the internet are described by their IP address, but that's not how we see them in everyday usage.
+Instead of typing in `93.184.216.34` into a browser, we type `www.example.com`.
+This is a **domain name**.
+The early inventors in the internet realised that it just wasn't feasible to have people remember IP addresses.
+Moreover, an IP address often describes a physical machine.

+To solve this problem, early pioneers of the internet invented **DNS** (**D**omain **N**ame **S**ystem).
+It's like a phonebook.
+Your computer looks up the name of the website you want to visit and gets back its IP address.
+That's the IP address used for all the packets sent to the website.
+When you connect to a website through a browser, your computer handles this process automatically.

+{{< /expandable >}}

 ## Warp speed